nmadd/AC3.3/homeworks/week02/README.md

 an `index.html` file and two subfolders: `css` and `js`.
 This directory structure (a project directory with HTML files and subdirectories for CSS and JavaScript files) is very common for developing web projects.
-You will be editing a file in the `css` folder, which will be described below.
-And for this assignment, you can ignore the `js` folder.
+For this assignment, you will be editing `index.html` as well as a file in the `css` folder, which will be described below.
+And for this assignment, you can ignore the `js` folder, but feel free to look inside if you are curious -- and brave!

 Double-click on the `index.html` file, and it should open in your browser, displaying a simple `Hello, world.` message.